Egg, Sperm or embryo freezing may be required as part of a fertility treatment cycle or for fertility preservation purposes.

 It is important not to have sex or masturbate for at least 3 days but no longer than 7 days before producing a sample for freezing.
 If you live near the hospital you can produce the sample at home, as long as it can be delivered to the laboratory within 1 hour, otherwise we have designated rooms available for men to use to produce samples.

 A few days later one straw will be thawed to test how well the sample has survived.
 This information will enable the laboratory to assess the number of straws needed for treatment.
+More than one sperm sample may need to be frozen depending on the quality.

 The success rates have improved in recent years as a result of using a technique called Vitrification.
-Previously ice crystals formed during the freezing process however the Vitrification technique prevents ice formation as the egg is dehydrated to get rid of as much water as possible then plunged into liquid nitrogen.
+Previously ice crystals formed during the freezing process however the Vitrification technique prevents ice formation as the embryo is dehydrated to get rid of as much water as possible then plunged into liquid nitrogen.
 On average we have a survival rate of at least 90%, however, there is a risk that there will be no surviving embryos available for replacement following thawing.

 Frozen Embryo Replacement